 1. CRUNCHES ARE THE BEST WAY TO STRENGTHEN YOUR CORE

 Crunches are only designed to work the surface muscles and can put undue stress on your neck, abdominal wall, hip flexors and back.
 I recommend replacing crunches with pelvic tilts, hip rolls and clam shells.
-Each of these exercises are designed to safely and effectively strengthen your deep core, heal your abdominal separation and help you achieve that flat belly!
+Each of these exercises is designed to safely and effectively strengthen your deep core, heal your abdominal separation and help you achieve that flat belly!

 2. SUCKING YOUR BELLY INTO YOUR SPINE IS THE RIGHT WAY TO ENGAGE YOUR ABS